katherinew5896/sep10-freedom-project/blog/entry06.md

 ## Sources
+one source i found was this [website](https://www.8thwall.com/8thwall/animation-mixer-aframe/code/assets/robot.glb) that had a robot made from aframe and i got inspiration from this aframe.

 ## EDP
 I am on the 6 and 7 step of EDP.
 Which step 6 is Test and evaluate the prototype and step 7 is Improve as needed.